 REAL began in 1985 and has helped thousands of North Carolinians start or improve all types businesses… ag and food businesses; arts and crafts; retail sales; consumer services; business-to-business companies… what you do and learn in the REAL program applies to every business.

-This is a hands-on class where you learn by doing.
+This is a hands-on workshop where you learn by doing.
 Applicants will be polled or interviewed so the course materials can address their most pressing concerns.
 The course is taught by Certified REAL Entrepreneurship instructors from the FTCC Center for Innovation & Entrepreneurship, Certified EMP Facilitators, and other Subject Matter Experts.

 Get an Entrepreneurial Mindset with the Ice House Methodology